oscarpm5/Phoebus_Engine/README.md

 * Delete Key (not backspace)
-	- Deletes the selected object and its children if any
+	- Deletes all selected objects and their children if any

 * Esc: open/close the exit menu (this menu can be accessed also from the exit tab in the menu bar and by clicking the window cross)